“It is every man’s obligation to put back into the world at least the equivalent of what he takes out of it.”

 Residents Fay and Jerry L. say they enjoy donating to musical programs that benefit residents in memory support on the campus.

-“We are amazed at the difference music makes in the lives of residents in the [Balmoral Memory Care Center],” they said.
+“We are amazed at the difference music makes in the lives of residents in the [Balmoral Memory Care Support],” they said.
 “Whenever our dedicated staff comes up with creative new music programs, we are happy to contribute to making them possible.”

 For Sandra and Dick H., they see giving to the Geneva Foundation as a chance to directly benefit their friends and neighbors.